Meditation for Stress Relief: Does It Work?

 Guided Meditation

-• It involves listening to a narrator or teacher who leads you through visualizations and relaxation exercises.
+• It involves listening to a narrator or teacher who leads you through visualisations and relaxation exercises.

 • It is ideal for those who struggle with self-guided meditation.